haitam-skhairi/Haitam_Template_Three_Html_Css_JS/README.md

 I can create a fantastic HTML landing page for your portfolio, business, corporate, or agency using bootstrap.
 By using a one-page website you can present your company or agency or your educational sites.

 ## What are you getting from this gig?

+What are you getting from my job?
-Well commented and documented code <br/>
+- Well-commented and documented code.
-CSS animation <br/>
+- CSS animation.
-Latest bootstrap version <br/>
+- Latest bootstrap version.
-responsive mobile friendly code and design <br/>
+- Responsive mobile-friendly code and design.
-Jq effects also Scrolling effects <br/>
+- JS effects also Scrolling effects.
-Own Handed Code <br/>
+- Own-Handed Code.
-bootstrap responsive Pixel Perfect Design <br/>
+- Bootstrap responsive Pixel Perfect Design.
-Cross-browser compatibility <br/>
+- Cross-browser compatibility.
-SEO optimized code <br/>
+- SEO-optimized code.
-Semantic Markup
+- Semantic Markup.

 ## Demo
 https://haitam-skhairi.github.io/landing-web-template/